open-mmlab/mmengine/docs/en/tutorials/evaluation.md

 ]
 ```

-### Custom evaluation metrics
+### Customizing evaluation metrics

 If the common evaluation metrics provided in the algorithm library cannot meet the needs, users can also add custom evaluation metrics.
 As an example, we present the implementation of custom metrics with the simplified classification accuracy:

-1. When defining a new evaluation metric class, you need to inherit the base class [BaseMetric](mmengine.evaluator.BaseMetric) (for the introduction of this base class, you can refer to the [design document](../design/evaluation.md)).
+1. When defining a new evaluation metric class, you need to inherit the base class [BaseMetric](mmengine.evaluator.BaseMetric) (for an introduction to this base class, you can refer to the [design document](../design/evaluation.md)).
 In addition, the evaluation metric class needs to be registered with the registrar `METRICS` (for a description of the registrar, please refer to the [Registry documentation](../advanced_tutorials/registry.md)).

 2. Implement the `process()` method.
-This method has two input parameters, which are the test data samples of a batch `data_batch` and the model prediction results `data_samples`.
-We take the sample category labels and the classification prediction results from them and store them in `self.results` respectively.
+This method has two input parameters, which are a batch of test data samples, `data_batch`, and model prediction results, `data_samples`.
+We extract the sample category labels and the classification prediction results from them and store them in `self.results` respectively.

 3. Implement the `compute_metrics()` method.
 This method has one input parameter `results`, which holds the results of all batches of test data processed by the `process()` method.
-The sample category labels and classification predictions are extracted from the results to calculate the classification accuracy `acc`.
+The sample category labels and classification predictions are extracted from the results to calculate the classification accuracy (`acc`).
 Finally, the calculated evaluation metrics are returned in the form of a dictionary.

 4. (Optional) You can assign a value to the class attribute `default_prefix`.
 This attribute is automatically prefixed to the output metric name (e.g. `defaut_prefix='my_metric'`, then the actual output metric name is `'my_metric/acc'`) to further distinguish the different metrics.
 This prefix can also be rewritten in the configuration file via the `prefix` parameter.
 We recommend describing the `default_prefix` value for the metric class and the names of all returned metrics in the docstring.